SimpleSoftwareIO/simple-qrcode/docs/en/README.md

 You can apply a gradient to the QrCode by calling the `gradient` method.

-The following gradient types are supported.
+The following gradient types are supported:

 | Type | Example |
 | --- | --- |